vincenzobaz/spark-scala3/README.md

 - `myFun1.register("myFun1")`
 - `udf.register(myFun1, myFun2, ...)`

-Regarding the use of Spark 3.3.x: it is important to note that when using the `register` functionality it is necessary for the lambda object that is wrapped by the `Udf` class to have been created on package level - this seems to be necessary when working with spark and Scala 3.
-Otherwise Spark will simply fail to serialize/deserialize that lambda and it will just hang without showing any error output.
-Also type checks will not work on Spark 3.3.x.
+Type checks will not work with Spark 3.3.x - this could lead to unexpected failures, e.g. of the `collect()` function.
 The recommendation is to use spark version at least 3.4.1.